Searchbreed

 Cavalier King Charles Spaniels need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their long coat requires daily attention to prevent matting.

-Small breed. ~400-600 kcal/day.
-Heart health is the primary feeding consideration.
+Small breed.
+Calorie needs vary with size, age, neuter status, and activity; keep them lean because heart health is the primary feeding consideration.
 Key nutrients to look for: taurine, L-carnitine, omega-3, dental support.

 Cavalier King Charles Spaniels are generally suitable for first-time owners with basic commitment.
 They're affectionate, gentle, graceful.
 Plan for consistent training from day one.

-Ask Barkly about your Cavalier King Charles Spaniel
+Ask Searchbreed about your Cavalier King Charles Spaniel

 Get personalized answers about food, health, and care.